AnnemetteBP/logit-diff-lens/README.md

 LogitDiff Lens is a research toolkit for comparing model behavior across prompts, generations, layers, tokens, and readout methods.

-It focuses on clear visualizations and practical workflows for studying divergence, interventions, vocabulary-space behavior, and logit-lens-style analysis in transformer language models. `LogitDiff` includes both prompt-lens and generation-lens workflows as part of the same main project.
+It focuses on clear visualizations and practical workflows for studying divergence, interventions, vocabulary-space behavior, and logit-lens-style analysis in transformer language models. `LogitDiff` includes both prompt-lens and generation-lens workflows as part of the same main project, and the wrapper layer is part of that core toolkit rather than a separate add-on.

 ![LogitDiff Overview](assests/docs_figures/logit_diff_framework_overview_1.png)